iExecBlockchainComputing/documentation-tools/overview/helloWorld/2-protectData.md

 To use it, simply call the `protectData` method from the **DataProtector SDK** with two arguments.

-- The data object to protect (can contain text, files, JSON data etc.)
+- The data object to be protected (can contain text, files, JSON data etc.)
 - The name of the protected data

 ```ts twoslash